 Section D of this report presents a summary of the analysis of the economic and non-economic risk areas.
-For the year ended February 29, 2016, the System experienced an actuarial gain of approximately \$201 million.
-This primarily consisted of a reduction in the Reserve for Future Experience in the Benefit Reserve Fund.
+For the year ended February 28, 2018, the System experienced an actuarial gain of approximately \$29 million.
+This primarily consisted of better than assumed investment return offset by an increase in the Reserve for Future Experience in the Benefit Reserve Fund.

 Retired Life Experience.
-The Benefit Reserve Fund (BRF) funded ratio decreased from 110.9% to 104.7% as of February 29, 2016, due to a recognized loss on assumed investment return and interest credits, offset somewhat by lower than expected cost-of-living increases.
+The Benefit Reserve Fund (BRF) funded ratio increased from 107.2% to 109.3% as of February 28, 2018, due to a recognized gain on assumed investment return and by lower than expected cost-of-living increases.
 Please refer to page B-11 for detail.